-c) As soon as possible after the conclusion of the academic year and each summer session, Grade Report Forms showing the final grades for all courses in which students were registered are mailed to the students' permanent address.
+c As soon as possible after the conclusion of the academic year and each summer session, Grade Report Forms showing the final grades for all courses in which students were registered are mailed to the students' permanent addresses.

-d) In the case of courses taught over the first three weeks of a summer session, final grades will be posted outside the Registrar's Office as soon as they have been received and processed.
+In the case of courses taught over the first three weeks of a summer session, final grades will be posted outside the registrar's Office as soon as they have been received and processed.
 Grade Report Forms will be processed and mailed in compliance with subsection (c) above.
-Transcript requests for such courses cannot be honored until that particular summer session has been completed in its entirety.
+Transcript requests for arch courses cannot be honored until that particular summer session has been completed in its entirety.

-e) Final grades are withheld from students who have money owing to the University, or who have either money or books owing to the University Library system.
+e Final grades are withheld from students who have money using to the University, or who have either money or books using to the University Library system.

-Grades given at the end of a semester shall not be made known to students except by the Registrar.
+Grades given at the end of a semester shall not be made mown to students except by the Registrar.

-10. Special Examinations
+18. Special Examinations

-a) A special examination may be arranged
+A special examination may be arranged

-i) if students present a legitimate reason, acceptable to the Dean of the Faculty, for not having taken a final examination on the scheduled date; or ii) if students have failed a course in exceptional circumstances which the instructor and Dean of the Faculty are satisfied justify a special examination being given; or iii) if the Committee on Academic Appeals has made av judgment that a special examination be given.
+if students present a legitimate reason, acceptable to the Dean of the Faculty, for not having taken a final examination on scheduled date; or if students have failed a course in exceptional memory and Dean of the Faculty are standard justify a special examination being given; or iii) if the Committee on Academic Appeals has made a judgment that a special examination be given.